 There are many ways that you can contribute to PMI as a volunteer and advance your career.
 Our volunteer opportunities encompass a wide range of interests, skills and goals, so find the opportunity that’s right for you.

 PMI Board of Directors

-PMI is governed by a volunteer Board of Directors, comprised of 15 member-elected directors who serve three-year terms.
-Three directors, who are elected by others on the Board each year, serve as officers of the Institute.
-The collective wisdom, experience, diversity and passion of the Board ultimately sets and executes PMI’s core ideology: our core purpose — PMI’s reasons for being, and our core values — the essential and enduring principles that guide PMI.
-Our vitality and relevance is driven by the PMI Board and its volunteers.
+PMI is governed by a global volunteer board of directors, comprised of 12 member-elected directors who serve three-year terms.
+The Board Chair serves as an elected officer of the PMI Board per the PMI Bylaws.
+The collective wisdom, experience, diversity, and passion of our board ultimately sets and executes PMI’s core ideology: our core purpose — PMI’s reasons for being, and our core values — the essential and enduring principles that guide PMI.

 PMI Educational Foundation (PMIEF)

 PMIEF has volunteer opportunities throughout the year.
 Volunteers have the opportunity to make a difference, meet new people, strengthen their skill-sets, and earn professional development units (PDUs) toward maintaining their PMI certifications.